Instant Pot Caprese Egg Bites

 So today I get to introduce you to my Instant Pot Caprese Egg Bites!
 And they are freezer-friendly, just like everything else you will find here on my blog.

 I know everyone calls these things “sous vide” egg bites, now that Starbucks has made them famous.
 But these aren’t actually “sous vide”.
 That’s a specific method of cooking the egg bites in a water bath held at a very specific temperature.
 It produces a unique texture to the eggs.
 Delightful, but hard to replicate with other cooking methods.

 So I hesitate to name them “sous vide” – we can just call them “instant pot egg bites”.

 Egg bites made in the Instant Pot are more of a steamed egg.
 Not quite the same texture as the Starbucks sous vide versions, but fairly close.
 And right now, it’s my closest option, until I finally break down and buy a sous vide cooker. 😉 But the last thing my pantry needs right now is another appliance, so…

-These beautiful caprese egg bites are keto and low-carb friendly, as well as gluten-free (as long as you check your ingredients).
+These beautiful caprese egg bites are keto and low-carb friendly,

 Egg Bite Silicone Molds